 The IDF would need an additional three to four days to flesh out pockets of Hamas fighters who took up smaller positions or who were hiding in ambush in various areas.

-By October 11, most of the Gaza border was clear and by October 12, the whole area was viewed as clear, though there would be very small numbers of Hamas fighters still found and caught even for some days after.
+By October 11, most of the Gaza border was clear and by October 12, the whole area was viewed as clear, though there would be very small numbers of Hamas fighters still found and caught even for some days afterward.

 Why were the IDF's October 7 probes delayed?